Honda S660: Development and launch

 The development team of the S660 was led by Ryo Mukumoto, who beat out 400 other participants in Honda's in-house competition at the age of 22.
 Honda made him the youngest lead engineer in the company's history in spite of his lack of engineering experience, and he was given 5 years to develop the S660.

+The exterior design is based on the Honda EV-STER, unveiled at the 42nd Tokyo Motor Show in 2011 as a "next-generation electric small sports concept model."
+It has been redesigned for a kei car, and is inspired by the Honda S660 CONCEPT.
 A prototype was shown at the November 2013 Tokyo Motor Show.
 The prototype and proposed production announcement were widely covered in auto enthusiast news sites and blogs.
 Initial reactions to the concept were favorable.

 First photographs

 The prototype S660 was photographed by car enthusiasts at a wintertime car event in early 2015 and published in the Japanese car enthusiast magazine Mag-X, and subsequently republished in the US car blog The Truth About Cars.
 The pictures included several exterior photos and one of the opened engine compartments.